 Damages in any forum, whether it is international arbitration or litigation in a local jurisdiction, are simply an attempt by one party to measure in financial terms the harm suffered because of the actions or inactions of the opposing party.
-In the context of a construction project, the harm suffered is typically additional costs incurred on the project by one of its contractors because of some event, action or inaction by the owner of the project or one of its representatives.
-However, an owner can also incur additional costs resulting from some event, action or inaction by one of the contractors on the project.
+In the context of a construction project, the harm suffered is typically additional costs incurred in executing the project by one of its contractors because of some event, action or inaction by the owner of the project or one of its representatives.
+Similarly, an owner can also incur additional costs resulting from some event, action or inaction by one of the contractors on the project.

 The events, actions or inactions that result in damages may include scope changes and change orders; project delays by the owner or other contractors; disruptions caused by the owner or other contractors related to access issues, suspensions of work, or design problems resulting from improper or incorrect designs or drawings; delays in responding to requests for information and submittals; and termination-related problems and issues.
-The list of potential events, actions or inactions can be endless, depending on the project and the specific circumstances.
+The list of potential events, actions or inactions can be endless, depending on the project and the specific circumstances or location.
 The types of damages that may be experienced by a contractor or owner because of these events, actions or inactions can vary, but typically include all or some portion of additional costs incurred related to scope changes, acceleration-related costs, extended delay costs, disruption-related costs and termination-related costs.
-This is not an exhaustive list but representative of the types of damages that are typical in an international arbitration related to a construction project.
+This is not an exhaustive list but representative of the types of damages that are typically in dispute in an international arbitration related to a construction project.

 The purpose of this chapter is to provide the reader with an overview of the types of damages typically experienced and incurred on construction projects by contractors and owners, and the pricing methods and models that may be used to calculate the resulting damages in an international arbitration context.
-The types of damages discussed herein are limited to the additional costs that might occur on a construction project resulting from the events mentioned above.
+The types of damages discussed herein are limited to the additional costs that might be incurred on a construction project resulting from the events mentioned above.
 This chapter does not address the concept of consequential or indirect damages or lost profit damages, which contractors and owners may experience as a result of these types of events.
-Note that the analysis and calculation of damages in any setting, in particular, construction arbitration, almost always starts with an evaluation of the relevant contract terms to determine what is required under the contract and whether any types of damage or methodologies are provided or required when compiling and pricing the damages incurred by the contractor or owner.
+Note that the analysis and calculation of damages in any setting, in particular, construction arbitration, almost always starts with an evaluation of the relevant contract terms to determine what is required under the contract and whether any types of damage or methodologies are provided or required when compiling and pricing the damages incurred by the contractor or the owner.

 Types of damages